IEEE STANDARDS ASSOCIATION OPERATIONS MANUAL

-The ER shall act in the best interest of the IEEE-SA at all times.
-The ER should refer to documented IEEE-SA objectives or consensus positions wherever possible and should encourage development and documentation of relevant objectives or positions where they do not exist.
+The ER shall act in the best interest of the IEEE SA at all times.
+The ER should refer to documented IEEE objectives or consensus positions wherever possible and should encourage development and documentation of relevant objectives or positions where they do not exist.

--- Scientific and technical expertise (e.g., membership of relevant technical societies) relevant to the scope of operations and activities of the external organization, committee, or entity.
+-- Scientific and technical expertise (e.g., membership in relevant technical societies) relevant to the scope of operations and activities of the external organization, committee, or entity.

 -- Familiarity with the operations and goals of the specific external organization, committee, or entity.

--- The ability to articulate IEEE-SA goals, objectives, and activities clearly in the context of the external organization, committee, or entity.
+-- The ability to articulate IEEE goals, objectives, and activities clearly in the context of the external organization, committee, or entity.

-a) File, with the OBC and the Secretary of the IEEE-SA Standards Board, a letter stating their affiliation(s).
-This disclosure of affiliation shall meet the requirements of IEEE-SA Standards Board Operations Manual sections 126.96.36.199 and 188.8.131.52 and shall be signed by the individual.
+a) File, with the OBC and the Administrator of the IEEE SA Board of Governors, a letter stating their affiliation(s).
+This disclosure of affiliation shall meet the requirements of IEEE SA Standards Board Operations Manual sections 18.104.22.168 and 22.214.171.124 and shall be signed by the individual.

-b) File, with the OBC and the Secretary of the IEEE-SA Standards Board, a letter of endorsement from each affiliation disclosed.
-The letter(s) shall document several key factors relative to the position as the ER and is to be signed by both the individual and an individual who has management responsibility for the individual for that affiliation.
+b) File, with the OBC and the Administrator of the IEEE SA Board of Governors, a letter of endorsement from each affiliation disclosed.
+The letter(s) shall document several key factors relative to the position as the ER and is to be signed by both the individual and by someone who has management responsibility for the individual for that affiliation.
 The letter(s) shall contain at least the following:

 1) Statement of qualification based on expertise in respect to the attributes described above